dynobo/normcap/README.md

 ### Magics

-"Magics" are like addons providing automated functionality to intelligently detect and format the captured input.
+"Magics" are like add-ons providing automated functionality to intelligently detect and format the captured input.

 First, every "magic" calculates a **"score"** to determine the likelihood of the magic being responsible for this type of text.
-Second, the "magic" which achieved the highest "score" take the necessary actions to **"transform"** the input text according to its type.
+Second, the "magic" which achieved the highest "score" takes the necessary actions to **"transform"** the input text according to its type.

 Currently implemented Magics: